rawanelbanaa/Computer-Security/README.md

 # Computer-Security
-Implemention of Four Cryptography Algrothims as a practice for my college.
+Implemention of Four Cryptography Algrothims as a practice for my college.<br>
 Four Cryptography Algrothim is Caesar Chiper, Monoalphabetic Cipher, Polyalphabetic Cipher (Vigenère Cipher) and Playfair cipher.